-This page provides important information that staff need to know about access to our buildings, working from home, taking absences, and requirements to report your working location and status.
-We also have answers to some frequently asked questions for all staff, which are being updated regularly.
+This page provides important information for staff about access to our buildings, working from home, taking absences and the requirement to report your working location and status.
+We also have answers to some frequently asked questions, which are being updated regularly.

 All NAIT staff should review the information on this page and also the information on NAIT’s guide to working from home.

 If you have questions or want to discuss your personal circumstances, please contact your Human Resource Consultant or Human Resource Assistant, or reach out to your supervisor or department head.

 The provincial and federal response to the COVID-19 pandemic continues to change daily.
 It is important that all staff who have travelled recently, are returning from travel, or who believe they have been exposed to COVID-19 follow the provincial public health directives.

 If you believe you have contracted COVID-19:

 - AHS has developed a simple online assessment tool that will guide you through questions about your symptoms and help determine whether you need to call 811 to be tested for COVID-19

 - It will also provide reassurance to those who don’t require further testing and will reduce call volumes to Health Link at 811 for those whose symptoms are not serious at this time

 - If you do need to contact 811 to speak with AHS, they will assist you to determine appropriate next steps

 - Continue working from home if you are able to do so